AntaresSimulatorTeam/antares-xpansion/docs/user-guide/1-prepare-a-simulation.md

 ## Investment Candidates and Decommissioning Candidates

+The difference between _investment candidates_ and _decommissioning candidates_ is the fixed-cost-annuity.
+For _investment candidates_ the cost function includes the investment cost (hence the fixed-cost-annuity).
-Investment candidates and decommissioning candidates are differentiated by their fixed cost annuities.
-In the case of decommissioning, there is no reconsideration of the investment cost, one only chooses whether or not to maintain operation and maintenance costs:
+For _decommissioning candidates_, there is no investment cost, since the investment *decision* consists only on choosing whether to maintain operation with the associated maintenance costs:

-#### investment costs
+### investment costs

 The annuity of the _investment candidates_ includes the sum of: